 Regenerative Organic Agriculture with Coach Mark Smallwood

-With the explosion of support for USDA certified organic products in recent years, many understand the concept of organic to represent an absence of toxic chemicals.
+With the explosion of support for USDA certified organic products, many understand the concept of organic to represent an absence of toxic chemicals.
 This is partially true, however, the organic approach is one where the farmer works with nature, not against it.
-Regenerative Organic Agriculture is a specific application of organic principles with the goal of building healthy soil over time, which provides a number of benefits including healthier food, healthier people and a healthier environment.
-As Executive Director of Rodale Institute, Coach Smallwood has expanded research efforts to explore the connection between soil, food and health.
-He has focused on training a new generation of organic farmers.
-He began the Agriculture Supported Communities (ASC) program which brings fresh, high-quality organic food to underserved communities and provides an intensive training program for established farmers and new farmers, including military veterans.
-Prior to joining Rodale Institute, Coach served as the Local Forager at Whole Foods Market, and was the first Environmental Coordinator at MOM’s Organic Market.
+Coach Smallwood explores Regenerative Organic Agriculture — a specific application of organic principles with the goal of building healthy soil over time, which provides a number of benefits including healthier food, healthier people and a healthier environment.
 For more info, visit www.rodaleinstitute.org.

-The Barlett Book of Garden Elements with Rose Love Bartlett
+The Bartlett Book of Garden Elements with Rose Love Bartlett

-Whether as grand as an allee, humble as a boot scrape, practical as a drain, whimsical as a birdhouse, essential as a staircase or ornamental as a sculpture, garden elements can inspire.
-Join Rose Love Bartlett as she takes you on a pictorial journey through highlights of the book, The Bartlett Book of Garden Elements, co-authored with her husband and covering 24 countries.
+Whether as grand as an allee, humble as a boot scrape, practical as a drain, whimsical as a birdhouse, essential as a staircase, or ornamental as a sculpture, garden elements can inspire.
+Join Rose Love Bartlett as she takes you on a pictorial journey through highlights of the book, The Bartlett Book of Garden Elements, which covers 24 countries.
 She will discuss the origins and roots of garden design features while providing practical suggestions for the use and maintenance of these elements in the contemporary garden.
-Rose Love Bartlett worked in partnership with her husband, Michael V. Bartlett, for over twenty-eight years, complementing the bones of his garden designs with flower, herb and edible plantings.
-She was a member of the Board of Directors of the Friends of the U.S. National Arboretum for eight years.
-Rose planned their extensive garden travels, photographed many of the garden elements found in the book and organized the garden history and design lectures they presented as a duo.
-She now owns a garden shop in Asheville, NC that specializes in unusual plants as well as garden and nature-related antiques.
 For more info, visit www.rosesgardenshop.com.

 More Than Just a Mere Brown Room: the Legacy of Baltimore’s Billy Baldwin with Jim Abbott